Giardia Antigen (Stool)

 What is this test?

-This is a stool sample test to look for the parasite Giardia intestinalis, which causes an infection of the small bowel called giardiasis or travelers' diarrhea.
+This is a stool sample test to look for the parasite Giardia intestinalis, which causes an infection of the small bowel called giardiasis.
+It may also be a

-Symptoms include diarrhea, nausea, vomiting, belly (abdominal) cramps, dehydration,
+cause of travelers' diarrhea.
+Symptoms include diarrhea, nausea, vomiting, belly (abdominal)

-and vague feelings of discomfort.
-Giardiasis outbreaks are common in daycare centers
+cramps, dehydration, and vague feelings of discomfort.
+Giardiasis is common in daycare

 Why do I need this test?